 Nutmeg is a new online investment tool based in the UK that is injecting spice into the retail investment market and makes managing your investment portfolio as easy as pie.
-It was founded in 2011 by a team of former City (London) investment managers.
-The web-based discretionary investment management company provides similar services to those offered by Wealthfront and SigFig, but offers more choice and agility when determining the composition of your portfolio.
+The company started in 2011 by a team of former City (London) investment managers.
+The web-based discretionary investment management company provides similar services to those offered by Wealthfront and SigFig.
+Additionally, the platform offers more choice and agility when determining the composition of your portfolio.

 The main selling point of Nutmeg is its transparency and flexibility.
 If you are currently using a discretionary manager or a financial advisor, the lower fees of Nutmeg could help you save a lot of money in management costs.

 After you sign up and link your accounts, Nutmeg determines the type of investor you are based on your tolerance to risk.
 Nutmeg’s software then divides your savings into a range of funds determined by 10 scenarios with different levels of risk.

 The funds Nutmeg chooses and how much of your savings it invests is an automated process.
 However, the pool of funds available is determined by human investment managers who are constantly looking for undervalued funds.
 This provides a balance between the low-cost and high-efficiency of automated investment allocation and the flexibility and insight of human investors.